Cultural Anthropology course

 - Ask for help.

-- Create a wide support network as quickly as you can in your target culture.
+- Create a support network as quickly as you can in your target culture.
 This can include expatriates like yourself as well as people of the local culture.

 - Write it down.